dp1140a/ymir/README.md

 not have to create an account on.

 ## Thank you:
-* Your Name Here <-- Always looking for help
+* Your Name Here <-- Always looking for help (Especially with Testing Svelte Frontends)

 ## Features
 * Add, edit, and delete model